 - Add the applesauce, cinnamon, and vanilla.
 Mix well.

-- Sift the dry ingredients (flours, salt, baking soda, and baking powder) together in a bowl, or have them measured and sift them directly over the loaf cake batter.
+- Sift the dry ingredients (flour, salt, baking soda, and baking powder) in a medium bowl, or have them measured and sift them directly over the loaf cake batter.
 You might be unable to sift the whole wheat flour if your sifter is very thin, so add it directly.

-- Add the flour mixture in 2 parts so that they integrate well.
+- Add the flour mixture to the wet ingredients in 2 parts so that they integrate well.

 - Mix it all well but don't beat much at this point.
 After adding the flour, the batter should not be beaten much as that will develop gluten and toughen it after it's baked.